wallarm/product-documentation/docs/latest/api-discovery/rogue-api.md

 1. Navigate to the **API Specifications** section in the [US](https://us1.my.wallarm.com/api-specifications) or [EU](https://my.wallarm.com/api-specifications) Cloud.
 1. Click **Upload specification**.
-1. At the **Specification upload** tab, select a specification to upload.
+1. Select a specification to upload.
 It must be in the OpenAPI 3.0 JSON or YAML format.
 1. Select uploading from URL.
 If necessary, you can specify a token for authentication.
 1. Decide on whether you need to **Regularly update the specification** (selected by default).
 This will update the specification every hour.
-1. Click **Upload**.
-Specification is validated (should be OpenAPI 3.0 JSON or YAML with correct formatting) - if some errors found, fix them and try to re-upload.

-    Note that you will not be able to start configuring rogue API detection based on the specification, until its file is successfully uploaded.

 1. Click the **Rogue APIs detection** tab.

     !!! info "API policy enforcement"